MASTER OF SCIENCE (MS) IN

 - CSM 574: Privacy and Security in Interactive Technology

-Luke Becker, a graduate of the MS in Human Environmental Sciences (Consumer Quality Management) online degree program from The University of Alabama, improved his skill set and expanded his knowledge to make himself even more credible in his field.
+Luke Becker, a graduate of the MS in Human Environmental Sciences, with a focus in Consumer Quality Management online degree program from The University of Alabama, improved his skill set and expanded his knowledge to make himself even more credible in his field.

 How can CQM help a student’s career?

 “Students leave our area of study with a better understanding of quality as it relates to their respective fields.
 They have the skills to research a problem, address the problem and propose resolutions with their new knowledge base,” McMath said.
 “Additionally students gain skills related to management through leadership, service and conflict courses.
 Those with years of management experience can opt for electives in interactive technology and security.”